2DKot/web-server/README.md

-After all you need to install NodeJS from https://nodejs.org/.
+Before all you need to install NodeJS from https://nodejs.org/.

 If you haven't install gulp before, run:
 ``` bash